dapr/proposals/20240919-scheduler-failure-policy.md

 ```

 Below are the proto definitions for the new `FailurePolicy` options.
-Both constant and cron policies include an optional max retries option to limit the number of retries according to the number of attempts.
+The constant policy includes an optional max retries option to limit the number of retries according to the number of attempts.
 If max retries is unset, the Job will be retried indefinitely.
 The failure policy message is added as an optional field to the Job message.
 If unset, the failure policy of a Job is `Drop`.